 We've asked owner/trainer of Reebok CrossFit 5th Ave.
 Nathan Forster to help explain the basics of the muscle-up.
 “This is one of the most complicated CrossFit movements you can do,” he says.
 “It’s the last thing that a lot of people get.”

 Starting in a dead hang position on a straight pull-up bar, get a good kip going with your legs and hips.
 Keep your elbows in tight and "pull the bar down to your belly button" while simultaneously exploding your hips up at the same time.
 Once your hips and legs are parallel to the floor and your hands reach your belly button, explosively throw your chest and head over the bar.
 Finally, press up so your arms are in full extension.

 Forster says that for most people, the technique of the muscle-up is what's most difficult to master, although it definitely takes some strength to accomplish as well.

 Forster suggests starting with basic pull-ups on the bar for several repetitions.
 (Make pull-ups more challenging by finding a way to add weight: dumbbells or kettlebells locked between your feet is a good option.)
 This will do a great job of strengthening your arms, shoulders and back.

-Forster says the progression from there to a do muscle ups on the pull up bar, then you'll move back to the rings using a full range of motion.
-Finally, once you've completed a muscle up on the pull up bar and nailed one on the rings - now you can raise the rings a little higher after each time you feel you’ve mastered the technique.
+Forster says the progression from there is to do muscle-ups on the pull-up bar, then you'll move back to the rings using a full range of motion.
+Finally, once you've completed a muscle-up on the pull-up bar and nailed one on the rings, now you can raise the rings a little higher after each time you feel you’ve mastered the technique.
 Eventually, you’ll do the exercise standing up tall, making you a master of one of the most challenging exercises out there.